QA Lab

 Selenium + Java + TestNG

-Enterprise-grade framework: Page Factory, ThreadLocal WebDriver, @DataProvider, ExtentReports HTML reporting, Maven Surefire parallel execution.
-Demonstrates Java fluency expected in fintech and enterprise environments.
+Enterprise Java stack.
+Page Factory, ThreadLocal WebDriver parallel-safe, @DataProvider, ExtentReports with ITestListener, Checkstyle enforcement, Maven Surefire CI.
+Demonstrates the patterns expected in fintech and legacy enterprise environments.